View from Goldmine Rd, west of Pearl City, IL, along the abandoned CGW right-of-way.

 West of Villa Ave, the Great Western Trail begins.
 The Great Western Trail continues along the right-of-way until IL-59 in West Chicago.

-The Chicago Great Western right-of-way was quite duplicitous for the Chicago & Northwestern, as it passed through the very active UP-West line, which traces it's origin to the CNW as well.
+The Chicago Great Western right-of-way was quite duplicitous for the Chicago & Northwestern, as it passed through the very active Metra UP-West line, which traces its origin to the CNW as well.
 That the trail passes over this line, it makes for some great railfanning opportunities, and is partly why I love rail trails so much.

 You can watch trains all day in Lombard if you want, just like you can on the Prairie Path in Wheaton.